ReStartQ/txt-note-manager/README.md

 # txt note manager

-A desktop application that helps you manage your notes and txt files.
+A window desktop application that helps you manage your notes and txt files.

 Shows all txt files in a folder of your choice.